Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 **4.** Make sure your team members review and approve the PR (you may skip simulating this in the hands-on sections).

-- If they have not done so already, they should conduct a code review before moving on to step **5**.
+- Make sure to conduct a code review if it has not been done yet or if previous code review has not been approved, before proceeding to step **5**.

 - If your PR has been reviewed and approved, an automatic process merges the PR to the *main* (*trunk*) branch.
 Proceed to step **6**.